 The TRUFORMA cortisol assay is a competitive immunoassay in which the BAW sensor is coated with antigen (dark gray).
 Antigen present in the sample (light gray) binds to an antibody-enzyme conjugate in solution and prevents the antibody from binding to the antigen-coated biosensor.
-After several wash steps, an enzyme substrate is exposed to the BAW biosensor surface and bound enzyme converts the substrate to an insoluble product that accumulates on the BAW biosensor surface.
-This is measured as a shift in frequency by the BAW biosensor.
-The signal is proportional to the amount of analyte present in the sample.
+After several wash steps, an enzyme substrate (yellow) is exposed to the BAW biosensor surface and bound enzyme converts the substrate to an insoluble product (purple) that accumulates on the BAW biosensor surface.
+This is measured as a shift in frequency by the BAW biosensor and the signal is inversely proportional to the amount of analyte present in the sample.
+BAW, bulk acoustic wave.

-creating a frequency shift in resonance proportional to the mass accumulated on the sensor (Figure 2).
-Veterinary medical professionals will be the first to use the BAW sensor technology in a POC diagnostic setting due to human diagnostic test premarket approval timelines.
+proportional to the mass accumulated on the sensor (Figure 2).
+Veterinary medical professionals were the first to use the BAW sensor technology in a POC diagnostic setting though this technology subsequently received emergency use authorization (EUA) for rapid COVID-19 antigen testing in humans.